ezon0401/Algorithm/DATA STRUCTURE/README.md

 A priority queue is a data structure that can access an element with the lowest (or highest) priority value in O(1) time complexity.
 We can push or pop an element with the lowest (or highest) priority value in O(log n) time.

-*Tip*

-1. Unlike other programming languages, Python does not support customized priority queues.
-We can only access the minimum value (or maximum value if values are stored as negative numbers).

 *Sample Code*

 ```python